somecloudguy/covid19-serverless-data-visualization/README.md

 # Automated COVID-19 Data Visualization using AWS

-***IMPORTANT: This is a quick-and-dirty weekend hobby project I did for myself, and offering it to the community on an as-is basis.
+***IMPORTANT: This is a quick weekend hobby project I did for myself, and offering it to the community on an as-is basis.
 Please do not expect this to be a production-ready solution.
 It is not perfect, there might be bugs, things may break over time.
 If you have a suggestion to make this better, please let me know.***

 ## What is this?